 The job-embedded Ed.D allows you to learn online while applying new methods of teaching at work.
 The result is improvement for every student you teach, and improvement for your school as whole.

-The Ed.D. in Curriculum & Instruction with a specialization in Curriculum, Teaching and Teacher Education (CTTE) is made specifically for the practicing educator.
+The Ed.D. in Curriculum & Instruction with a specialization in Teachers, Schools, and Society (TSS) is made specifically for the practicing educator.
 Working together within a community of practice, you will tackle your school’s problems while learning through theory and research to inform your teaching.
 Your work will be focused on positive, practical changes.
 Your colleagues, students, and your school will all benefit as a result.

 Every student has a stake in your success.